cockroachdb/docs/cockroachcloud/export-metrics.md

 If you are using an existing AWS role, or are otherwise using a role name different from the example name used in this tutorial, be sure to use your own role name in step 8 in place of `CockroachCloudMetricsExportRole`.

-Your {{ site.data.products.dedicated }} cluster must be running on AWS (not GCP), and must have been created after August 11, 2022 to make use of metrics export to AWS CloudWatch.
+Your {{ site.data.products.dedicated }} cluster must be running on AWS (not GCP) to make use of metrics export to AWS CloudWatch.
+If your {{ site.data.products.dedicated }} cluster is hosted on GCP, you can [export metrics to Datadog](export-metrics.html?filters=datadog-metrics-export) instead.